 Additionally frustrating now that Hulu has begun hosting exclusive series such as the award-winning Pink, though the series eventually was made available (officially) through YouTube, after everyone had stopped caring.

 The BBC iPlayer does this to anyone and everyone outside the UK, even continental Europeans who have access to all the BBC channels.
 Which is because to watch TV in the UK, you must pay the license fee, which funds the BBC.
+In late July 2011 BBC iPlayer was made available to European users, albeit for a fee.
+In May 2015, however, this service was discontinued.

 Other TV networks in the UK. i.e. ITV, Four and Five does this as well.